 Canadian Helen Keller Training Centre Programming

-Core programs at Canadian Helen Keller Centre (CHKC) are skills of daily living (cooking, cleaning, home organization, shopping, personal finance, grooming, etc.), computer essentials/technical devices, adapted communication (sign language, 2-hand manual), braille and orientation and mobility (safe travel).
+Core programs at CHKC are skills of daily living (cooking, cleaning, home organization, shopping, personal finance, grooming, etc.), computer essentials/technical devices, adapted communication (sign language, 2-hand manual), braille and orientation and mobility (safe travel).
 Intervenor services are offered through a staff intervenor when necessary.

-Residential programming is offered to consumers who live outside of Toronto and who require intensive training.
-This training is designed to provide maximum learning in a set timeline based on the consumer’s learning goals and learning style.
+Residential programming is offered to consumers who live outside of Toronto and who require intensive training designed to provide maximum learning in a set timeline based on the consumer’s learning goals and learning style.

 CHKC also supports seniors who have become deafblind by working directly with seniors who live in supported environments and in the community.
 CHKC also provides training to people who work with seniors.
 Seniors learn to live more safely and independently.
 Staff learn to identify functional deafblindness, improve communication skills and make environments and activities more accessible.
 Through these services, CHKC is increasing awareness about deafblindness and is helping people to develop coping skills.